manyminds/api2go/README.md

 In addition to that, you can implement `MarshalIncludedRelations` which exports the complete referenced structs and embeds them in the json result inside the `included` object.

-We choose to do this because it gives you better flexibility and eliminates the conventions in the previous versions of api2go. **You can now choose how you internally manage relations.** So, there are no limits regarding the use of ORMs.
+We choose to do this because it increases flexibility and eliminates the conventions in the previous versions of api2go. **You can now choose how you internally manage relations.** So, there are no limits regarding the use of ORMs.

 ### Unmarshalling with references to other structs